 - Know the grants and loans available from local government areas and private parties

 - Factoring is a funding facility to consider for increasing your cash flow

 - Protect your export proceeds against non-payment risk through Export Credit Insurance

 Export business requires sustainable funding over a period of time.
 The amount of money needed for export is largely dependent on your product and export destination(s).
-It includes components like marketing and market access, as well as (direct and indirect) working capital.
+It includes components like marketing and market access, as well as working capital (direct and indirect).

 Marketing & market entry costs

-- Hire dedicated staff member(s) for the export business
+- Hiring competent staff member(s) for the export business

 - Regular visits to your targeted export destination(s)